-An eclectic collection of thoughts & ideas which have set me thinking, cussing, or wanting to shoot politicians.
+An eclectic collection of thoughts & ideas which have set me thinking, or more often cussing.
 On this blog I promise to write the truth, the whole truth, or something like the truth, so help me God!

 You may link to my blog but if you want to copy my article to your own blog, please give the following credit: From "Ampers' Rants" at www.ampers.me.uk.
 Thank you.

 I have been over zealous with political comment lately so have now accepted the offer to assemble and write for two blogs on the WatchingUK website.
 The "Good News" blog is for items where we have benefited from the Brexit referendum vote and the "Bad News" blog is where others have tried to damage our chances of leaving the EU.

 If you like what you see, why not subscribe to the blog?
 You can followAmpers' Rantsby adding your email address in the box below (right) Notifications are also shown in my Twitter account:AmpersUK.

 What should we do to lessen our alcohol intake?

 is a problem that Governments have been mulling over for a